We Will Arrange Your Quick Release

 Have you or someone you know become incarcerated over theft charges?
-If so, contact Ammediate Bail Bonds at (321) 631-2663.
-We have decades of experience in the bail bond process for theft charges, and can orchestrate a quick release.
+If so, contact Ammediate Bail Bonds.
+We have decades of experience with the bail bond process for theft charges and can orchestrate your quick release.
 Don’t sit in jail for longer than you have to.
-Call us 24/7 in the event of theft charges in Brevard County, FL.
+Call us at (321) 631-2663 24/7 if you find yourself in need of bail for theft charges in Cocoa, FL.

 Theft Charges in Florida

 Theft covers a wide range of crimes in Florida.
 Generally speaking, all of them involve the unauthorized use or procurement of someone else’s property.
 The value of the stolen property typically determines whether theft gets categorized as a misdemeanor or felony.